-Master's students are entitled to a full refund of all payments (excluding registration and application fee) if the registration is cancelled by the student prior to the end of the drop/add period.
-In addition, students will receive a full refund of tuition payments and registration fee paid (excluding application fee) if they do not meet minimum admission requirements; or for a cancelled course, seminar, or workshop.
-Master's students who complete a drop request are entitled to a tuition refund based on the academic calendar.
+Students are entitled to a full refund of all payments (excluding registration and application fee) if the registration is cancelled by the student prior to the end of the drop/add period.
+In addition, students will receive a full refund of tuition payments and registration fee paid (excluding application fee) if they do not meet minimum admission requirements, or for a cancelled course, seminar, or workshop.
+Students who complete a drop request are entitled to a tuition refund based on the academic calendar.
 Withdrawing from a course after the 50% refund window will result in no refund.
 Students will receive a grade of W, which will not impact their grade point average (GPA).
 Please refer to the academic calendar to determine the last day to withdraw from a course.
 The day the student drops or withdraws determines the refund amount.

-Students enrolled in the One Year MBA will have an advisor hold applied on the account upon the start of the academic semester.
-Schedule changes for this program will be processed by the Office of Academic Advising.
+Students enrolled in the One Year MBA and the M.S.
+Real Estate Development programs will have an advisor hold applied on the account upon the start of the academic semester.
+Schedule changes for these programs will be processed by the Office of Academic Advising.
 Students seeking to drop courses at a partial refund or withdraw from a course will have the course dropped in accordance with the academic calendar.

-Students who have withdrawn from courses in a given semester will have effectively dropped out of the program cohort.
+One Year MBA students who have withdrawn from courses in a given semester will have effectively dropped out of the program cohort.
 Students who receive a partial refund for a course or drop out of the one-year cohort will have a financial hold applied to their student account for the assessment of equipment and books associated with the program.
-Students will have no more than 20 days from the conclusion of the semester to return materials issued to them upon dropping their course or dropping out of the cohort in order to have fee assessment removed from the student account.
+Students will have no more than 20 days from the conclusion of the semester to return the materials issued to them upon dropping their course or dropping out of the cohort in order to have fee assessment removed from the student account (books and case studies are not eligible for a refund).
 Any loss of equipment, damages, or theft will result in a replacement fee as reflected on the device contract issued and signed by the student.